Why is everyone talking about natural dishwashing sponges?

 and you eat with them

-A 2022 study showed that household dishwashing sponges are one of the biggest sources of microplastics in the home environment (ScienceDirect, 2022).
-In short, every time you wash the dishes, you leave a mark on the planet—and on yourself.
+A 2022 study found that household dishwashing sponges are one of the largest sources of microplastics in the home environment (ScienceDirect, 2022).
+In short, every time you wash dishes, you leave a mark on the planet — and on yourself.

-2. It quickly becomes smelly and a breeding ground for bacteria.
+2. It quickly stinks and becomes a breeding ground for bacteria

-You know that moment when you pick up the sponge and feel like, "Hmm, something's not right"?
+You know that moment when you grab the sponge and feel… “hmm, something’s not right”?

 -